Our 20th Annual Multidisciplinary Research Conference took place on Friday, the 29th of November 2019. Our Keynote Speakers for the Conference were:

-Professor Niall Moyna is a professor of clinical exercise physiology at DCU.
-He undertook is undergraduate degree at the University of Limerick, and completed his graduate studies at Purdue University, and the University of Pittsburgh in the US.
+Prof. Niall Moyna is professor of clinical exercise physiology at DCU.
+He undertook his undergraduate degree at University of Limerick, and completed his graduate studies at Purdue University and the University of Pittsburgh, USA.
 He completed a three-year National Institute of Health Post-Doctoral Research Fellowship in immunology at the University of Pittsburgh Medical Centre.
 He was Director of the Clinical Exercise Research Laboratory in the Division of Cardiology at the University of Pittsburgh Medical Centre and later moved to Connecticut to take a position as a Senior Research Scientist in Nuclear and Preventive Cardiology at Hartford Hospital.
 Prof Moyna has published over 170 research papers.
 His research examines the role of exercise in the prevention and treatment of chronic non-communicable diseases and on understanding how gene polymorphisms help to explain inter-individual variability in biological responses to exercise.
 Niall is a Fellow of the American College of Sports Medicine and the Faculty of Public Health Medicine Ireland.
 He is a regular contributor to TV and radio on issues related to lifestyle and health and has a keen interest in sport.